hmirzaee/Springboard/README.md

 ## Capstone 2: To be added

 ## Mini projects
 This folder contains all the mini projects I performed.
-These includes
+These include:
 * **data_wrangling_json:** getting familiar with python packages for dealing with JSON
 * **ModeSqlABCaseStudy.pdf:** A simple A/B test analysis with mode SQL
 * **human_temp:** Analayzing a dataset of human body temperatures and emply hypothesis testing, confidence intervals, and statistical significane